josePereiro/PkgMassInstaller.jl/README.md

   dry-run:    Run without consequences.
 ```

-NCheck the script folder for a script.jl version of  install_projs.
+NOTE: Check the script folder for a script.jl version of  install_projs.